jcawley5/architecture-center/docs/ref-arch/RA0010/readme.md

 ---

 <!-- Add the 'why?' for this architecture.
 Why do we have it?
 What is its purpose -->

-## Establish a central entry point with SAP Build Work Zone

 SAP Build Work Zone offers a comprehensive solution architecture designed to elevate user productivity and engagement by providing a digital workplace platform that supports single-sign-on.
 This innovative approach centralizes access to essential business applications, processes, information, and communication, serving as a unified entry point accessible from desktop or mobile devices.
 It harmonizes business content, applications, workflows, and processes across your landscape, ensuring a seamless integration and interaction within your digital ecosystem.